sycao5/Stylesheet-Processor-Project/README.md

 D. Run StyleProcessor on the example
 =====================================

-The example input files are in the directory src/resources/examples/simulate_data_collection/input/.
-The example template file is combinedDotTemplate.gv, the example graph data yaml file is combined.yaml, and the example stylesheet yaml file is stylesheet.yaml.
+The example input files are in the directory `src/resources/examples/simulate_data_collection/input/`.
+The example template file is `combinedDotTemplate.gv`, the example graph data yaml file is `combined.yaml`, and the example stylesheet yaml file is `stylesheet.yaml`.

-(1) go to the installation folder.
+(1) Go to the installation folder: `cd StylesheetProcessorProject/`
-Eg., cd StylesheetProcessorProject/

-(2) To display the help menu:  ./yasp.py --help
+(2) To display the help menu:  `./yasp.py --help`

-(3) To generate a dot graph:   ./yasp.py graph src/resources/examples/simulate_data_collection/input/  combinedDotTemplate.gv   output   comb2.gv
+(3) To generate a dot graph:   `./yasp.py graph src/resources/examples/simulate_data_collection/input/  combinedDotTemplate.gv   output   comb2.gv`

-(4) To open a file: ./yasp.py open output/comb2.gv
+(4) To open a file: `./yasp.py open output/comb2.gv`

-(5) To transform a dot file to a pdf file: ./yasp.py dot2pdf output comb2.gv comb_gray.pdf
+(5) To transform a dot file to a pdf file: `./yasp.py dot2pdf output comb2.gv comb_gray.pdf`

-(6) To open the generated pdf file:  ./yasp.py open output/comb_gray.pdf
+(6) To open the generated pdf file:  `./yasp.py open output/comb_gray.pdf`

 E. Change the stylesheet rules
 ===============================

-(1) Go to the folder src/resources/examples/simulate_data_collection/input/ and open the stylesheet.yaml file
+(1) Go to the folder `src/resources/examples/simulate_data_collection/input/` and open the `stylesheet.yaml` file

 (2) Change the color for the AtomicProgramNodes from Gray to Yellow.

-* Original color: node.AtomicProgramNodes: {shape: box, style: filled, fillcolor: "gray", peripheries: 1, fontname: Courier}
+* Original color: `node.AtomicProgramNodes: {shape: box, style: filled, fillcolor: "gray", peripheries: 1, fontname: Courier}`

-* New color: node.AtomicProgramNodes: {shape: box, style: filled, fillcolor: "yellow", peripheries: 1, fontname: Courier}
+* New color: `node.AtomicProgramNodes: {shape: box, style: filled, fillcolor: "yellow", peripheries: 1, fontname: Courier}`

 (3) Save the changes.

 (4) Go to the root folder of the project, run

-./yasp.py graph src/resources/examples/simulate_data_collection/input/  combinedDotTemplate.gv   output   comb-yellow.gv
+ `./yasp.py graph src/resources/examples/simulate_data_collection/input/  combinedDotTemplate.gv   output   comb-yellow.gv`

-(5) The generated dot file (comb-yellow.gv) is located in the output/ folder
+(5) The generated dot file `comb-yellow.gv` is located in the `output/` folder